-4.4 Parameters: definition and values
+3.4 Parameters: definition and values

-Figure 5 Modelling the parameters: definition under (experimental) Protocol, values under Experiment.
+Figure 5: Modelling the parameters: definition under (experimental) Protocol, values under Experiment.

 Software codes generally require some level of configuration before they are executed.
 In many cases this translates into a collection of parameters that must be given values.
-The parameters are defined by the code and we model this by an InputParameter class that is contained by (experimental) Protocol.
+The parameters are defined by the code and we model this by an InputParameter class that is contained by Protocol.
 Assigning values to these parameters however is the responsibility of the experimenter and is explicitly modelled as a ParameterSetting class contained by Experiment.
-Input parameters are defined by a name, datatype, label and other properties familiar for example from the PARAM field in VOTable 13.
-Most of these are inherited from the Field class, which will be discussed 4.6 below.

-Because the details of the parameter are defined on the InputParameter class, the ParameterSetting would not require more than a pointer (the inputParameter reference) to the appropriate input parameter and a value.
+Input parameters are defined by a attributes name, datatype, label and other properties familiar for example from the PARAM field in VOTable.
+Most of these are inherited from the Field class, which will be discussed in Section 3.6 below.
+Because the details of the parameter are defined on the InputParameter class, the Parameter Setting needs only a pointer (the input Parameter reference) to the appropriate input parameter and a value.
 A problem for this model though is what data type to assign to a possible value attribute.
 We have no knowledge in advance on the data type of the input parameter for which a value is set.
 This is only known at the instance level, not at the model level.
 We do not know whether a certain parameter will be integer, or real, or maybe a string.
-Our current solution is to allow two different representations of a value, namely a numericValue, of type real and a stringValue.
+Our current solution is to allow two different representations of a value, namely a numericValue, of type real and a stringValue of type string.

-13 We generalize the ucd attribute on VOTable's PARAM and FIELD to a label attribute with stereotype <<skosconcept>>.
+&lt;sup>14 We generalize the ucd attribute on VOTable's PARAM and FIELD to a label attribute with stereotype <<skosconcept>>.

-This issue and the usability problems it causes will need to be discussed and handled at the IVOA protocol level14.
-One approach is for example the SimTAP idea detailed in the SimDAL document [23].
+This issue and the usability problems it causes will need to be discussed and handled at the IVOA protocol level.
+One approach is the SimTAP approach detailed in the SimDAL document [22].

-4.5 Target: Goal of experiment
+3.5 Target: Goal of experiment

-Figure 6 Modelling the goal, or target of a generic resource as objects and/or processes.
+Figure 6: Modelling the goal, or target of a generic resource as objects and/or processes.